Learning Management System (LMS)

 With the previous explanation about LMS as learning software, it is important to define what functionalities companies can find for their employees, partners and clients.

-The Learning Management System (LMS) is often used by companies to train, update and add learning knowledge to their employees to meet objectives with new skills that are necessary in the field of action for each administrative area of the company.
+The Learning Management System (LMS) is often used by companies to train, update and add learning knowledge to their employees to meet SMART Goals and learning goals with new skills that are necessary in the field of action for each administrative area of the company.

-This LMS tool can be interactive and attractive for them, since it will help to potentiate and develop skills that are necessary.
-You can also identify staff weaknesses by constantly analyzing how shared learning can improve these points for job performance.
+This LMS tool can be interactive, real time and attractive for them, since it will help to potentiate and develop skills that are necessary.
+You can also identify staff weaknesses by constantly analyzing how shared learning can improve these points for job performance, related to learning goals.

 Types of Learning Management System